russellgeoff/mkaz.github.io/_posts/2012-03-05-strata-data-conference-recap-2012.md

 Someone quoted to me at the conference that Zynga creates and stores a Petabyte of data a day.
 Crazy!

-I went to last years Strata Conference and 2012 was definitely bigger and a lot more corporate sponsorship.
+I went to last year's Strata Conference ([see 2011 recap][12]) and 2012 was definitely bigger and a lot more corporate sponsorship.
 Last years felt a bit smaller and more of a community of data hackers.
 This year felt more like a normal technology conference with big sponsors, not a bad thing just going mainstream.

 There were so many good talks, I wish I could've been in two places at once.
 Thankfully they post the video from each session, so I can catch up on any of the ones I missed.